Mike Gesicki Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Matchup vs. Tennessee

-- Gesicki did not have a touchdown catch in that outing against the Titans.

-- The Titans are allowing 265.3 passing yards per game this year, the NFL's 26th-ranked pass defense.
+- The 265.3 yards per game the Titans are giving up through the air makes them the NFL's 26th-ranked pass defense.

-- The Titans' defense is ninth in the NFL, allowing 1.4 passing touchdowns per game.
+- At 1.4 passing TDs conceded per game, the Titans defense is ranked ninth in the league.

 Recent Performances

-- In last week's outing against the Saints, Gesicki was targeted four times, picking up 22 yards on three receptions.
+- In last week's outing against the Saints, Gesicki was targeted four times, totaling 22 yards on three receptions.

-- Gesicki has put up 111 yards during his last three games (37.0 per game), hauling in 15 passes on 23 targets.

 Gesicki's Miami Teammates